jbchouinard/jblisp2/README.md

 A Lisp dialect implemented in Rust.
 Not very complete yet.

 Features:
-- Exception handling with `raise` and `try`
+- Error handling with `raise` and `try`
-- Reference-counted values
+- First class functions and procedural macros
+- Reference-counting memory management
 - Hand-written tokenizer and parser

 ## Run Interpreter